 Figure 175: Cellular network positioning GUI

 In the “Cell Layout” you can select 2 tiers, 1 tier or single cell layout.
-In addition, you can select between Omni dieectional (single sector), tri-Sector (3GPP) and tri-Sector (3GPP2).
+In addition, you can select between Omni directional (single sector), tri-Sector (3GPP) and tri-Sector (3GPP2).

 The “Cell Radius” (km) is the size of the cell and defines also the BS to BS distance (i.e. inter-site distance).